jinyiabc/jinyiabc.github.io/src/pages/tech-analysis/John-Murphy.md

 **BASIC TENETS OF THE ELLIOTT WAVE PRINCIPLE**

 There are three important aspects of wave theory--pattern, ratio and time--in that order of importance.
 Pattern refers to the wave patterns or formation that comprise the most important element of the theory.
 Ratio analysis is useful in determining retracement points and price objectives by measuring the relationships between the different waves.
 Finally, time relationship also exists and can be used to confirm the wave patterns and ratios, but are considered by some Elliotticians to be less reliable in market forecasting.

+##Chapter 14.
+Time Cycles
+##Chapter 15.
+Computers and Trading Systems
+As useful as it is, the computer is only a tool.
+It can make a good technical analyst even better.
+It won't, however, turn a poor technician into a good one.
+##Chapter 16.
+Money Management and Trading Tactics